anandundavia/manage-users/README.md

 ## Features
-* Out of the box signup, login and change password routes
+* Out of the box signup, login and change password routes.
-* In-Built mongo repository implementation
+* In-Built mongo and in-memory repository implementations.
-* Can use other repository implementations
+* Can use other repository implementations.
-* Configurable user and repository schema
+* Configurable user and repository schema.
-* Uses bcrypt with 'password+salt+pepper' mechanism to generate hashes of passwords
+* Uses bcrypt with 'password+salt+pepper' mechanism to generate hashes of passwords.

 ## Installing

 ```
-npm install manage-users
+npm install manage-users --save
 ```

 ## Usage